Sex-positive feminism: Gender identity

-Some feminists, such as Germaine Greer, have criticized transgender women (male-to-female) as men attempting to appropriate female identity while retaining male privilege, and transgender men (female-to-male) as women who reject solidarity with their gender.
+Some trans exclusionary radical feminists, such as Germaine Greer, have criticized transgender women (male-to-female) as men attempting to appropriate female identity while retaining male privilege, and transgender men (female-to-male) as women who reject solidarity with their gender.
 One of the main exponents of this point of view is Janice Raymond.
 In The Whole Woman, Greer went so far as to explicitly compare transgender women to rapists for forcing themselves into women's spaces.

 Many transgender people see gender identity as an innate part of a person.
 Some feminists also criticize this belief, arguing instead that gender roles are societal constructs, and are not related to any natural factor.
 Sex-positive feminists support the right of all individuals to determine their own gender and promote gender fluidity as one means for achieving gender equality.
 Patrick Califia has written extensively about issues surrounding feminism and transgender issues, especially in Sex Changes: Transgender Politics.